DevExpress-Examples/web-forms-dashboard-add-custom-information-to-exported-dashboard/Readme.md

 # Dashboard for Web Forms - How to add custom information to the exported dashboard

-The following example shows how to specify header and footer content of an exported dashboard using the [CustomExport](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.ASPxDashboard.CustomExport) event.
+The following example shows how to specify header and footer content of an exported dashboard.
+For this, handle the [ASPxDashboard.CustomExport](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.ASPxDashboard.CustomExport) event.
 This event provides access to the underlying [report](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.UI.XtraReport) of the exported document.

 ![|](exported-dashboard.png)